LauzHack/llms-api-hackathon/README.md

 All projects should be submitted on DevPost (coming soon).

-In order to be considered for a prize, **all projects should demo/present (3 minutes) on Saturday afternoon**.
+In order to be considered for a prize, **all projects should demo/present (3 min for API track, and 2 min for LLM track) on Saturday afternoon**.

 #### _Particularies for the LLM Architecture Modifications track_